 Recognition is important to everyone.
 The advancement plan provides fun for the Scouts, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members and their den leader work with them on advancement projects.

 The Cub Scout program is centered primarily in the den, the home, and the neighborhood, but often takes place in the outdoors.
-It leads to advancement through seven ranks, which—except for the Bobcat rank—are grade or age-based.
-Cub Scout dens are named for the rank, other than Bobcat and Arrow of Light, that the members are working to achieve.
+It leads to advancement through seven ranks, which are grade or age-based.
+Cub Scout dens are named for the rank, that the members are working to achieve.
 Cub Scouts are eligible to earn ranks as follows:

 The following is a summary of how your child advances through the Cub Scout ranks.
 For more information, see the Guide to Advancement at scouting.org.

 Youth who are kindergarten age and a parent, guardian, or other caring adult approved by the parent or guardian in accordance with BSA policy may join the Lion program.
-Unlike other Cub Scouts, these youth do not begin with the Bobcat rank.
-Like other Cub Scouts, however, they earn the Lion rank by completing adventures.
+Like other Cub Scouts, they earn the Lion rank by completing adventures.

 Lion Rank Requirements

-Outside of the requirements, Lion Scouts can also complete any number of seven elective adventures of their den's or family's choosing.
+Outside of the requirements, Lion Scouts can complete any number of fourteen elective adventures of their den's or family's choosing.

 Tiger Rank Requirements